section-engineering-education/engineering-education/content/articles/bigdecimal-and-primitive-data-type-arithmetic-program-in-java/index.md

 Because of their inaccuracy, floating-point data types cannot be used in financial calculations.
 This is why Java provides a separate class named BigDecimal for executing operations.
 And, reducing the chances of calculation errors.
 <!--more-->
 On double numbers, the BigDecimal class provides arithmetic, scale management, rounding, comparison, format conversion, and hashing functions.
-It compensates for the time complexity, however, by handling extremely large and extremely small floating-point integers with exceptional precision.
+It compensates for the time complexity, however, by handling large and small floating-point integers with exceptional precision.

-These basic arithmetic operations can be performed on BigDecimal as well as between BigDecimal and primitive data types, which is what our article will cover.
+These basic arithmetic operations can be performed on BigDecimal and between BigDecimal and primitive data types.
+This is what our article will cover.
 While both `BigInteger` and `BigDecimal` support arbitrary-precision integers, BigDecimal only supports arbitrary-precision fixed-point numbers.

 BigDecimal/BigInteger is not advisable if you're constructing a low-latency application where every microsecond counts.
 Let us look at our first example of Adding, subtracting, and multiplying two large decimal integers with a Java program: